PrefectHQ/prefect/docs/index.md

 ## Quick Start: Hello Prefect

-In your Python virtual environment, [Install Prefect](/getting-started/installation/) with `pip install prefect`.
+In your Python virtual environment, install Prefect with `pip install -U prefect`.
+See the [install guide](/getting-started/installation/) for more detailed instructions, if needed.

 ## Run a basic flow